Ruthuwamahoro/alu-web-development/html_advanced/README.md

 It's all about HTML advanced tasks by creating HTML from wireframe using html element,tags.Through this project, we are going to take understand what is document object model and how to use alament attribute of HTML document to make prittiest much good webpage.

-Below there is an amazing wireframe webpage that can be used to create an HTML
+Below there is an amazing wireframe webpage that can be used to create an HTML.

 ![Screenshot (529)](https://github.com/Ruthuwamahoro/alu-web-development/assets/116666242/4a991c48-6df2-433b-9573-73945780c2bf)